Annotation Toolkit

 For certain feature-level deliverables, Discover Financial Services preferred designs make

-clear explicit affordances for accessible technolgies: i.e., keyboard navigation, screen
+clear explicit affordances for accessible technologies: i.e., keyboard navigation, screen

 readers, alt text, and other common digital technologies for users with disabilities.